Billboard Music Awards to feature Travis Scott, Becky G

 LAS VEGAS -- Sunday's Billboard Music Awards will include performances by Travis Scott, Ed Sheeran, Becky G and other artists who have enjoyed chart-topping success.

-Sean "Diddy" Combs will emcee the show, which is being broadcast live from the MGM Grand Arena and will air live beginning at 7 p.m. on NBC and its Peacock streaming service.
+Sean 'Diddy' Combs will emcee the show, which is being broadcast live from the MGM Grand Arena and will air live beginning at 8 p.m.
+Eastern on NBC and its Peacock streaming service.

 Other acts taking the stage include Scott, who's nominated in the dance/electronic music category, as well as Miranda Lambert, Meghan Thee Stallion, Morgan Wallen, and Grammy Awards darlings Silk Sonic.